 Korean is becoming more and more popular as a second language for people all over the world, including young adults.
 This is probably due to factors of younger generations becoming more internationally linked together through Hallyu Korean Wave.
 Korea is also our 6th largest export destination and more than 30,000 Koreans live in New Zealand.
 Korea dominates the world in technology, being the home of Samsung, LG, Hyundai, and Kia.
 Knowledge in Korean definitely increases your potential business opportunities.

 We offer two Korean courses at Westlake:

 NCEA Level 3 Korean for Native Speakers is intended to assist Korean native speaking students who can benefit from extended learning of Korean language and culture.
 Also included is a sustained reading of Korean literatures and discussion around current events.
 Recently arrived students are assisted closely to gain familiarity with the New Zealand education system, make smooth transitions to New Zealand, and further develop effective study skills aimed for high achievements in NCEA.

-Year 10 Korean for Beginners is a new course in 2017.
-This course is designed for Year 10 students who have no prior learning of Korean language.
+Year 10 Korean for Beginners This course is designed for Year 10 students who have no prior learning of Korean language.
 The course is accessible to all, but has a high degree of challenge within it as well.
 Students will develop confidence and competency in communicating in simple Korean as well as their cultural awareness and understanding.
 The four main skills of speaking, listening, reading, and writing will be developed to form a solid base for NCEA Level 1 Korean Studies.
 This course will also give students the opportunity to experience and appreciate Korean culture.

 ‘Ko te reo Māori te kākahu o te whakaaro te huarahi i te ao tūroa’